 Ableton Link vs Ableton Live Control

 Ableton Live Control Mode is a special MPC mode that allows you to directly control a running installation of Ableton Live, so you can launch clips and scenes, mixer parameters and a variety of other functions.
 It effectively turns the MPC into a very basic Ableton Push.
+Currently the MPC Key models do not support Ableton Live Control (it has not been confirmed why).

 Comparison: Portability & Size

 If you’re often carrying your MPC around, then portability is an important factor – the smaller and lighter the better, especially if the MPC can sneak its way into a laptop bag.
-Here, the MPC One is the clear winner and at 2.1kg and 27cm wide it’s a similar weight and size as a 16″ MacBook Pro.
+Here, the MPC One Plus is the clear winner and at 2.1kg and 27cm wide it’s a similar weight and size as a 16″ MacBook Pro.
 The MPC Live II at 3.38kg and 41cm wide is probably still within the limit of being considered portable, although it’s nearly 0.7kg heavier than the original MPC Live.

 Finally there’s also the ‘beats on the go’ factor – whether it’s banging out a tune on the train or in the park, or lounging around chopping breaks on your couch, these smaller MPCs again have the MPC X nailed.
 But with its internal battery and built in speaker, the MPC Live II is of course the ‘out of the box’ winner here – just pull it out, turn it on and make beats anywhere (but you might want to use headphones if you’re sitting on a train!).

-That said, all these MPCs can actually be powered for several hours by off-the-shelf 19V rechargeable laptop batteries, which give the MPC One a bit more flexibility for mobile beat making, albeit for an extra $95 battery cost and around 600g extra weight to carry around.
+That said, all these MPCs can actually be powered for several hours by off-the-shelf rechargeable laptop batteries, which give the MPC One Plus a bit more flexibility for mobile beat making, albeit for an extra $95 battery cost and around 600g extra weight to carry around.
 Here’s Flux with one of these batteries:

 Inputs & Outputs

 As you might expect, the more expensive the MPC, the better the audio input and output options.
-The MPC X is by far away the winner here, with eight individual audio outs, two standard inputs, dedicated mic inputs (with phantom power), instrument level inputs (to directly connect guitars, Rhodes etc) and phono/turntable input (with grounding).
+The MPC X SE is by far away the winner here, with eight individual audio outs, two standard inputs, dedicated mic inputs (with phantom power), instrument level inputs (to directly connect guitars, Rhodes etc) and phono/turntable input (with grounding).
 Definitely the most studio ready MPC for recording vocals and instruments.

-The MPC Live II keeps the phono inputs but forgoes the mic and instrument inputs and goes with 6 individual outs, while the MPC One has the tightest selection, with just two individual outputs and no mic, phono or instrument inputs.
+The MPC Live II keeps the phono inputs but forgoes the mic and instrument inputs and goes with 6 individual outs.
+CV/Gate jacks are halved compared to the X and Key.

 Ergonomics